Book Review: No Man’s Land

 David published his first novel, Absolute Power, in 1996.
 The feature film adaptation followed, with Clint Eastwood as its director and star.

-In total, David has published 36 novels for adults; all have been national and international bestsellers, and several have been adapted for film and television.
+In total, David has published 36 novels for adults.
+All have been national and international bestsellers, and several have been adapted for film and television.

 David and his family live in Virginia.